-In addition, the mysql database must be created and permissions granted for select, insert and update before the agent is started.
+pip install --allow-external mysql-connector-python mysql-connector-python granted for select, insert and update before the agent is started.
 In order to support timestamp with microseconds you need at least MySql 5.6.4.
-Please see this MySql documentation for more details

-The following is a minimal configuration file for using a MySQL based historian.
-Other options are available and are documented http://dev.mysql.com/doc/connector-python/en/connector-python-connectargs.html.
+Please see this MySql documentation for more details | The following is a minimal configuration file for using a MySQL based historian.
+Other options are available and are documented http://dev. mysql.com/doc/connector-python/en/connector-python-connectargs.html.
 Not all parameters have been tested, use at your own risk.